It seems you’re using a browser that is a little past its time and our website might not be able to perform as it

 Fans of visual art will find plenty of opportunities to feast their eyes in Wellington, with over 50 galleries dotted around the city.
-Our flagship contemporary gallery, City Gallery hosts a dazzling array of works by local and international artists.
-Toi Art, Te Papa's spectacular art gallery, spans two floors with a changing exhibition programme that features some works drawn from the national art collection and has a wealth of things to see.
+Wellington's public contemporary gallery, City Gallery Wellington, hosts a dazzling array of works by local and international artists.
+Toi Art, Te Papa's spectacular art gallery, spans two floors with a changing exhibition programme that features some works drawn from the national art collection.

 When it comes to live performance, we’re spoiled for choice in Wellington.
-The ultra-hip BATS Theatre is the birthplace of many performance legends including Flight of the Conchords; Circa Theatre on the waterfront has been entertaining Wellington for over 40 years; and the historic St James Theatre and Opera House have a classic theatre feel perfect for major shows and musical acts.
+The ultra-hip BATS Theatre is the birthplace of many performance legends including Flight of the Conchords; Circa Theatre on the waterfront has been entertaining Wellington for over 40 years; and the iconic 100-year-old Opera House has a classic theatre feel perfect for major shows and musical acts.

-It won’t take you long to discover that Wellington is full of public art and sculpture.
+It won’t take you long to discover that Wellington is full of public art and sculptures.
 Many of the pieces are kinetic, taking of advantage of the city’s connection to the wind, like the Meridian Wind Walk, Max Patte’s bronze figure Solace in the Wind, and the Water Whirler by famed artist Len Lye.
 You'll also find poetry hidden along the waterfront as part of the Writers Walk.